One of the last wildlife sanctuaries along the Lower American River is in danger of disappearing forever.

 - Abandons the existing easements providing hikers, bikers, equestrians, and fishermen with safe and convenient access to the River and Parkway.

 - Eliminates 20 acres of scarce floodway preserved to protect neighborhoods from catastrophic flooding.

 - Destroys critical habitat the diversity of wildlife living in and on the River and Parkway need to survive.

 While the upper 21 acres of the former Kassis property adjacent to Folsom Boulevard are ideal for development, the lower 20 acres adjacent to the lower American River, a State and Federal designated Wild and Scenic River, must be protected.

 Help us stop Trumark from paving over 20 acres of an historic walnut orchard critical to the Parkway's wildlife.

-- Insist that the City of Rancho Cordova require Trumark to preserve the 20 acre floodplain portion of the property overlooking William B. Pond and River Bend Parks, and save for generations this irreplaceable land's recreational, educational and natural values for the citizens of Rancho Cordova and all of the Parkway's thousands of annual visitors.
+- Insist that the City of Rancho Cordova require Trumark to preserve the lower 20 acre floodway portion of the property overlooking William B. Pond and River Bend Parks, and save for generations this irreplaceable land's recreational, educational and natural values for the citizens of Rancho Cordova and all of the Parkway's thousands of annual visitors.

 - Urge the Rancho Cordova City Council to reject the Trumark plan as proposed.
-The Kassis site is a unique site that deserves a unique plan.
+The former Kassis site is a unique site that deserves a unique plan.
 It sits at the western gateway to the City.
 Any development on the upper 21 acres deserves a lot of care and imagination.
 Trumark's plan seeks to maximize development in a very conventional manner, and does not reflect the current needs of the residents, respect for Rancho Cordova's colorful history and a vision for the future.